WeGetFinancing/woocommerce-checkout-plugin/README.md

 # WeGetFinancing Payment Checkout for WooCommerce

-This is a WooCommerce module which integrates WeGetFinancing payment gateway with the WordPress / WooCommerce application.
+WeGetFinancing payment gateway integration plugin for WooCommerce

-## Installation
+## Development environment

 Install a fresh version of WordPress: